Keeping the Streets Clear: It's Everyone's Job

 -

 Looking for a roof rake in Bend?
-Home Depot, Freddie's, Lowe's, Harbor Freight and Ace Hardware are all out of stock.
+Home Depot, Freddie's, Lowe's, Harbor Freight and Ace Hardware are all out of stock as of Monday.

 When there is this much snow, plows will often build up berms – large walls of snow on the sides of streets – in front of your driveway.
 Unfortunately, the City says it doesn't have the resources to clear these for you, so they instead ask for you to do it yourself.
 There is, however, an easy way to cut down on the workload and to ensure that you can get down your driveway at any time.
 Since berms are created when snow in front of a driveway gets sprayed back up into it, the City encourages you to clear three or four feet past the end of your driveway so the plows do not end up making your job any more difficult.
 Remember, the plows are out to make winter driving easier and safer, not to cause you any more trouble.